Fr3qu3ntFly3r/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 Does this code work?
 Why or why not?
+No, because the methods are not mutating.

 ### Question 8

 Can you fix the `BankAccount` struct so it _does_ work?

+add mutating before both of the func-s

 ### Question 9